auth0/docs/articles/mfa/guides/mfa-api/sms.md

 ---
 title: Enroll and Challenge SMS Authenticators
-description: Build your own enrollment flow with SMS messages.
+description: Build your own MFA flows using SMS as a factor.
 topics:
   - mfa
   - mfa-api
   - mfa-authenticators
-  - oob
+  - sms
 contentType:
   - how-to
   - reference